adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.4.7 =
+* Fixed bug with the path to the admin assets (css, js).
+* Updated/fixed the link for writing a review.
+* Removed some JavaScript under development that was erroneously released.
+* Updated the admin tests to use the new top level AdPlugg menu.

 = 1.4.6 =
 * Updated the readme.txt file to reflect that the plugin is fully tested and working with up to v3.2.2 of the FBIA plugin.